 What a Strong NP Orientation Program Looks Like

-Depending on the environment, an orientation program should be between three and six months in length.
+Depending on the environment, an orientation program for your first NP job should be between three and six months in length.
 During this time, you can expect to receive additional training and be assigned a preceptor.

 You’ll also want a gradual patient load that is appropriate for the acuity of your patient population.
 In the ICU, new grads may start with one patient, and gradually add more patients one-by-one.
 In a clinic environment, it’s typical to start by seeing four patients a day, go to six, then eight, and finally move your way up to a full patient load.